PacktPublishing/Full-Stack-Web-Development-with-Remix/11-optimistic-ui/bee-rich/README.md

 ## Getting started

 Congratulations on making it this far!
 You have learned a lot about Remix and have built a fully functional application.
 In the following chapters, we will focus on advanced topics.
-Before we get started, let's refactor our application to make it easier to work with.
+Before we get started, let's refactor our application a bit to make it easier to work with.

 If you want to reuse your code from the previous chapter, then follow this guide to get to the starting point of this chapter.
 Otherwise, feel free to checkout the code in the [start](./start/) folder and dive right into _Chapter 11, Optimistic UI_.